EcmaTC53/docs/src/content/docs/glossary.md

 ## SPI

 Serial Peripheral Interface; a [controller/peripheral](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi#receiving-data) communication protocol that provides synchronous [serial](#serial) data transfer.
 Requires a minimum of 3 lines in addition to the power connections.

+## TCP

+Transmission Control Protocol: a network protocol that allows two hosts to connect and exchange data with guaranteed ordering upon delivery.

 ## TX